 Warning: We recommend using caution in heavy rain and not starting if thunderstorms are forecast.

-Propane or Natural Gas Smokers and Rain
+Can You Use a Propane or Natural Gas Smokers in the Rain?

 With electric smokers, rain becomes a safety issue, but that is not true with propane or a natural gas smoker.
 Instead, the rain can cause problems with the performance of your smoker.